csstools/parser/src/consumers/README.md

     2. Advance the current value.
 7. If the current value is not a `CSSSymbol<":">`, then
     1. Return the incomplete `CSSDeclaration`.
-8. Otherwise
-    1. Assign the current value to `CSSDeclaration#opening`.
+8. Assign the current value to `CSSDeclaration#opening`.
 9. Advance the current value.
 10. While the current value is a `CSSComment` or `CSSSpace` value, then
     1. Assign the current value to `CSSDeclaration#betweenOpeningAndValue`.